kyma-project/docker-registry/tests/btp/README.md

 TF_VAR_BTP_PROVIDER_SUBACCOUNT_ID=
 ```

-You can use the following command to export variables from `.env` file which contains the above variables:
+You can use the following command to export variables from the `.env` file which contains the above variables:
 ```bash
 export $(cat .env | xargs)
 ```